-The certification of the return must also include a statement of compliance with section 302(E), which relates to foreign donations.
+The third party must also sign the certification on the return.
+The certification is a statement of compliance with section 302E of the Electoral Act, which relates to foreign donations.

-Part 1: Total electoral expenditure
+Part 1: Total electoral expenditure for financial year 1 July 2021 to 30 June 2022